Xubuntu/xubuntu-website-next/_articles/releases/18.04/xubuntu-18-04-release.md

 The Xubuntu team is happy to announce the immediate release of Xubuntu 18.04.
 Xubuntu 18.04 is a long-term support (LTS) release and will be supported for 3 years, until April 2021.

-The **final release images** are available as torrents immediately from the links below.
+The **final release images** are available as torrents and direct downloads immediately from [xubuntu.org/getxubuntu/](https://xubuntu.org/getxubuntu/).

-\[torrents release=18-04\]

-> The images are also available as direct downloads from [xubuntu.org/getxubuntu/](https://xubuntu.org/getxubuntu/).
 As the main server and mirrors might be busy for the first few days after the release, we recommend using the torrents if possible.

 **Xubuntu Core**, our minimal installation option, is available to download from [unit193.net/xubuntu/core/](https://unit193.net/xubuntu/core/) \[[64-bit magnet](magnet:?xt=urn:btih:7728679d017e596021153147e80bceff2062445f&dn=xubuntu-18.04-core-amd64.iso&tr=udp%3a%2f%2ftracker.leechers-paradise.org%3a6969&tr=udp%3a%2f%2ftracker.coppersurfer.tk%3a6969&tr=udp%3a%2f%2feddie4.nl%3a6969&tr=udp%3a%2f%2ftracker.pirateparty.gr%3a6969&tr=udp%3a%2f%2fopentrackr.org%3a1337&tr=udp%3a%2f%2ftracker.zer0day.to%3a1337), [32-bit magnet](magnet:?xt=urn:btih:997ddaa25ea5559188427dc75e310718d2637787&dn=xubuntu-18.04-core-i386.iso&tr=udp%3a%2f%2ftracker.leechers-paradise.org%3a6969&tr=udp%3a%2f%2ftracker.coppersurfer.tk%3a6969&tr=udp%3a%2f%2feddie4.nl%3a6969&tr=udp%3a%2f%2ftracker.pirateparty.gr%3a6969&tr=udp%3a%2f%2fopentrackr.org%3a1337&tr=udp%3a%2f%2ftracker.zer0day.to%3a1337)\].
 Find out more about Xubuntu Core [here](https://unit193.net/xubuntu/).